 NSCC.edu is dedicated to giving you the information most relevant to you.
 By setting your site preferences, we can customize the site to best fit your needs.

-There are more than 20 clubs and organizations at Nashville State that prepare our students for active leadership roles in the community and as they pursue higher education.
+There are more than 35 clubs and organizations at Nashville State.
+These organizations and clubs prepare out students for leadership in the community and also as they continue their education.

 The Office of Student Life sponsors annual activities for students.
-These include: Fall Fest/Critical Thinking Day, Spring Fling/Earth Day, Drunk Driving Awareness, and Organization Day.
-Events such as Black History Month programs, International Food Fair, and the International Fashion Show, also give our students an opportunity to learn history and diversity.
+These include Fall Fest, Spring Fling/Earth Day, Drunk Driving Awareness, and Organization Day.
+Events such as Black History Month programs and the International Fashion show also give our students an opportunity to learn history and diversity.

 Student Services Building, S-103

 Nashville, TN 37209

 8:00am to 4:30pm Monday–Friday

 Nashville State Community College Student Organizations